• Skip to main content

 Great Sand Dune National Park in front of the Sangre de Cristo mountain range.
 Photo by: Jack McLane

 As the sunny, warm days begin to outnumber the chilly ones come May in Colorado, it’s natural to want to get outside and enjoy the beautiful spring weather.
-Outdoor recreation opportunities become more plentiful with melting snow and the reopening of many attractions and roads, so you’ll have countless options for things to do.
+Seasonal recreation opportunities become more plentiful with melting snow and the reopening of many attractions and roads, so you’ll have countless options for things to do.

 Camp before it gets too crowded